 But both vitreous and retinal detachment can cause a spike in flashes and floaters, so it’s hard to distinguish between the two.

 “You actually have to go in and have an evaluation to determine that,” he adds.
 “If you have those symptoms, definitely make sure you get checked.”

 Retinal tears are treated with office-based procedures using lasers or extreme cold to seal the tear.

-Retinal detachments are treated in the same way but also require surgery to reattach the retina to the back wall of the eye.
+Retinal detachments are treated in the same way but also require surgery to reattach your retina to the back wall of your eye.

 During surgery, it may be necessary to remove the vitreous.
-Surgeons will inject gas into the eye to fill the space occupied by the vitreous.
-This temporarily holds the retina in place as the eye heals and produces fluid that replaces the vitreous permanently.
+Surgeons will inject gas into your eye to fill the space occupied by the vitreous.
+This temporarily holds your retina in place, as your eye heals and produces fluid that replaces the vitreous permanently.

-“These treatments are very successful, and their success rate approaches 90 percent,” Dr. Singh says.
-“But earlier treatment is important, because people who get treated earlier get better results.”
+“These vitreous detachment treatments are very successful, and their success rate approaches 90%,” Dr. Singh says.
+“But earlier treatment is important because people who get treated earlier get better results.”

 The risk factors for vitreous detachment include:

 - Older age.